nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - Constraints:

-  - Total Expense and Total Income should not exceed 2^31 - 1.
+  - Total number of entries for Expenses and Incomes should not exceed 10 000 each.
   - The '/' should not be used within any of the inputs, unless it is for specifying a category.

 - Technical Requirements: